broadwayinc/skapi-documentation/database/referencing.md

 skapi.postRecord(data, config).then(response => {
     // The original post has been uploaded.
-Now, users can upload another record that references it. let referenced_record_id = response.record_id;  // Record ID of the record to be referenced.
+Now, users can upload another record that references it. referenced_record_id = response.record_id;  // Record ID of the record to be referenced.
 });
 ```

+## Creating a Referencing Record

 Note that we have uploaded a record to be referenced,
 we can use the record's `record_id` in `reference.record_id` when uploading a comment record.